pixelspace.org

 some cgi / gen art

-The CGI represents some older work being created with Maxon Cinema4D, the generative art is the result of work with TouchDesigner and Processing.
-The source code can be found on my GitHub or OpenProcessing.
+The CGI represents some older work being created with Maxon Cinema 4D and Blender.
+The generative art is the result of work with TouchDesigner and Processing.
+The source code of the generative art can be found on my GitHub or OpenProcessing.

 About this site